liljacs/in3120-2021/README.md

 # in3120-2021
-Companion git repository for the 2021 semester.
+Companion git repository for the 2021 fall semester.